 (B) Well Construction within the Soquel Creek Water District Service Area.
-The construction of new wells shall be prohibited on parcels that are both within the Santa Cruz Mid-County Groundwater Basin area designated as the "Soquel Aptos Groundwater Basin" (as adopted by separate Board Resolution 233-81) and within 200 feet of a water distribution line of the Soquel Creek Water District.
+The construction of new wells shall be prohibited on parcels that are both within the Santa Cruz Mid-County Groundwater Basin and within 200 feet horizontal of a water distribution line of the Soquel Creek Water District.